isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-ios-closed-captioning-and-subtitles-ios/c-ios-closed-captioning-and-subtitles-reqts-ios/c-ios-closed-captioning-and-subtitles-reqts-ios.md

 snippet: y
 ---

-# Requirements for subtitles and closed captions{#requirements-for-subtitles-and-closed-captions}
+# Requirements for subtitles and closed captions {#requirements-for-subtitles-and-closed-captions}

 Closed captions and subtitles have some unique differences, and you enable them in different ways.